2013 Summer Universiade

-The 2013 Summer Universiade, officially known as the XXVII Summer Universiade (XXVII Летняя Универсиада; XXVII Җәйге Универсиада), was held in the city of Kazan, Russia, the most northerly city ever to host a Summer Universiade.
+The 2013 Summer Universiade, officially known as the XXVII Summer Universiade (XXVII Летняя Универсиада), was held in the city of Kazan, Russia, the most northerly city ever to host a Summer Universiade.
 Over 10,400 university athletes from 162 countries participated in 13 mandatory and 14 optional sports, making the 2013 Universiade the biggest ever in the history of the event.
 For the first time in history a Cultural Universiade was also included, with many festivals and shows held simultaneously with the sporting events.
 The Universiade was organized by the International University Sports Federation (FISU) and by the authorities of the Russian Federation.

 Bidding process

 Kazan had bid twice for the Universiade; the first attempt was for the 2011 Summer Universiade, but Kazan lost to Shenzhen by just two votes.
 The city was the only bidder for the 2013 Summer Universiade, and was acclaimed as host city by FISU.